 - Promoting racial justice in the workplace and the community;

-- Promoting and defending the rights of Black and racialized people in our communities to build a stronger social movement.
+- Promoting and defending the rights of Indigenous, Black and racialized people in our communities to build a stronger social movement.

 CUPE locals, divisions, and anti-racism or human rights committees can nominate a CUPE member for this award.